OlivierNDO/PandaPlyr/README.md

 ## <img src="images/PyPlyr_Icon.png" alt="Project Logo" width="80" height="80"> PyPlyr

-PyPlyr is a Python package designed to provide a familiar and efficient data manipulation experience similar to the popular dplyr package in R. It aims to simplify and streamline the process of working with tabular data by providing a concise and intuitive syntax.
+PandaPlyr is a Python package designed to provide a familiar and efficient data manipulation experience similar to the popular dplyr package in R. It aims to simplify and streamline the process of working with tabular data by providing a concise and intuitive syntax.

-## Overview and vision for PyPlyr
+## Overview and vision for PandaPlyr
 The purpose of PyPlyr is to make chained operations on pandas DataFrames easier and more readable.

 Use case and example